tlklein/college-apartment-network-design/README.md

 # College Apartment Network Design Project

 This repository contains a comprehensive network design project created by a university student studying Computer Information Systems (CIS).
 The project focuses on building a robust, high-performance network for a luxury college apartment, balancing hospitality, reliability, and scalability.
+The primary focus was to apply real-world network design principles in a controlled academic setting.

 ## Project Overview

 The network design simulates a hotel-style network setup catering to students, staff, and guests.

 The design incorporates:
 - **High-Speed Wired and Wireless Access**: Optimized for multimedia services, online learning, and gaming.
 - **Scalability**: Ability to support thousands of concurrent users.
 - **Advanced Monitoring and Security**: Leveraging Cisco Meraki solutions for cloud-based visibility and secure SD-WAN.